-The audit committee is currently comprised of three non-employee directors, R. Scott Greer, the Chairman of the committee, Joseph J. Krivulka, and Dennis L. Winger.
-Susan Wang was the former chair of the committee.
-Our board of directors determined that Ms. Wang met, and Messrs.
-Greer, Krivulka, and Winger meet the independence requirements set forth in Rule 10A-3(b)(1) under the Exchange Act and in the applicable NASDAQ rules.
-In addition, the board of directors determined that Ms. Wang qualified and Messrs.
-Greer and Winger qualify as audit committee financial experts as defined by SEC rules.
-The audit committee has the responsibility and authority described in the Nektar Therapeutics Audit Committee Charter, which has been approved by the board of directors.
+The Audit Committee is currently comprised of four non-employee directors, R. Scott Greer, the Chairman of the committee, Jeff Ajer, Karin Eastham and Roy A. Whitfield.
+Joseph J. Krivulka had been a member of the Audit Committee until his passing on February 17, 2018.
+Dennis L. Winger had been a member of the Audit Committee until his retirement on September 26, 2018.
+Our board of directors determined that Messrs.
+Greer, Ajer and Whitfield and Ms. Eastham meet the independence requirements set forth in Rule 10A-3(b)(1) under the Exchange Act and in the applicable NASDAQ rules.
+In addition, the board of directors determined that Messrs.
+Krivulka and Winger qualified, and Mr. Greer and Ms. Eastham qualify, as Audit Committee financial experts as defined by SEC rules.
+The Audit Committee has the responsibility and authority described in the Nektar Therapeutics Audit Committee Charter, which has been approved by the board of directors.
 A copy of the Audit Committee Charter is available on our website at www.nektar.com.

-The audit committee is responsible for assessing the information provided by management and our independent registered public accounting firm in accordance with its business judgment.
+The Audit Committee is responsible for assessing the information provided by management and our independent registered public accounting firm in accordance with its business judgment.
 Management is responsible for the preparation, presentation and integrity of our financial statements and for the appropriateness of the accounting principles and reporting policies that are used.
-Management is also responsible for testing the system of internal controls and reports to the audit committee on any deficiencies found.
+Management is also responsible for testing the system of internal controls and reports to the Audit Committee on any deficiencies found.
 Our independent registered public accounting firm, Ernst & Young LLP, is responsible for auditing the annual financial statements and for reviewing the unaudited interim financial statements.

-In fulfilling its oversight responsibilities, the audit committee has reviewed and discussed the audited financial statements in the annual report on Form 10-K for the year ended December 31, 2015 with both management and our independent registered public accounting firm.
-The audit committee's review included a discussion of the quality and integrity of the accounting principles, the reasonableness of significant estimates and judgments and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Audit Committee has reviewed and discussed the audited financial statements in the annual report on Form 10-K for the year ended December 31, 2018 with both management and our independent registered public accounting firm.
+The Audit Committee's review included a discussion of the quality and integrity of the accounting principles, the reasonableness of significant estimates and judgments and the clarity of disclosures in the financial statements.

-The audit committee reviewed with our independent registered public accounting firm the overall scope and plan of the audit.
+The Audit Committee reviewed with our independent registered public accounting firm the overall scope and plan of the audit.
 In addition, it met with our independent registered public accounting firm, with and without management present, to discuss the results of our independent registered public accounting firm's examination, the evaluation of our system of internal controls, the overall quality of our financial reporting and such other matters as are required to be discussed under generally accepted accounting standards in the United States.
-The audit committee has also received from, and discussed with, our independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, "Communications with Audit Committees" issued by the Public Company Accounting Oversight Board (PCAOB).
+The Audit Committee has also received from, and discussed with, our independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 16, "Communications with Audit Committees" issued by the Public Company Accounting Oversight Board ("PCAOB").

-The audit committee has discussed with Ernst & Young LLP that firm's independence from management and our Company, including the matters in the written disclosures and the letter regarding independence from Ernst & Young LLP required by applicable requirements of the PCAOB.
-The audit committee has also considered the compatibility of audit related and tax services with the auditors' independence.
-Based on its evaluation, the audit committee has selected Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
+The Audit Committee has discussed with Ernst & Young LLP that firm's independence from management and our Company, including the matters in the written disclosures and the letter regarding independence from Ernst & Young LLP required by applicable requirements of the PCAOB.
+The Audit Committee has also considered the compatibility of audit related and tax services with the auditors' independence.
+Based on its evaluation, the Audit Committee has selected Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.